zulip/zulip/templates/zerver/help/roles-and-permissions.md

 * **Guest**: Can only access streams they've been added to.
 Cannot create new streams.

+For details of the access control model, see [Stream permissions](/help/stream-permissions).
+You can decide what role to invite a user as when you [send them an invitation](/help/invite-new-users#send-invitations).

 ## Billing and guests

 Guests are only available on Zulip on-premise and on paid plans for Zulip